ashley7295/SQLiJava/README.md

 Subtitle: how not to write a login screen

-To set up: start MySQL server running, then run the following commands in the console to create a passwords database, passwords table, and add some test data.
+To set up: start MySQL server running, then run the following commands in the console to create a users database, grant access to your database user, create a passwords table, and add some test data.

 ```
-create database passwords;
+create database users;

-use passwords;
+use users;

+grant select on users.* to 'yourDBuser'@'localhost';

 create table passwords (username varchar(30), login varchar(30), password varchar(30));